cloudevents/spec/cloudevents/spec.md

 all event formats or protocol bindings support batch-mode messages.
 The CloudEvents within a batch are largely independent from one another: there is no restriction that they have the same source, producer, content type etc.
-There are just two restrictions, however:

-- All CloudEvents within the same batch MUST have the same `specversion` attribute value.
-- All CloudEvents within the same batch MUST be distinct, i.e. the (`source`, `id`) attribute value pair for each CloudEvent in the batch MUST be unique.
+The only restriction is that all CloudEvents within the same batch MUST have the same value for the `specversion` attribute.

 #### Protocol